arduino/help-center-content/content/About Arduino/Compatible Products/Licensing-for-products-based-on-Arduino.md

 ## Still need help?

-If the licensing terms are too restrictive for your project, or if you need further help [contact us](mailto:license@arduino.cc) to explore possible licensing options.
+If the licensing terms are too restrictive for your project, or if you need further help, contact us at **license@arduino.cc** to explore possible licensing options.

 <!-- markdownlint-disable-file HC001 -->